wernsey/rengine/DEVNOTES.md

 It seems that the accepted solution is to not call `luaL_openlibs()` and rather copying and modifying linit.c according to your needs.

-You can now push and pop states, but this has some implications on the resource cache that : The graphics used in the popped state should be released, but not the state we're returning to's graphics.
-This implies that either

-1. the resource cache should also work on a stack that gets pushed and popped,

-2. the resource cache should be a part of `struct game_state`.

-I'm thinking that (2) might be the more elegant solution at the moment, but I should think on it a bit more.

-This scheme of pushing/popping states also has some implications on the save game system.
+The scheme of pushing/popping states also has some implications on the save game system.
 And on the sprite system I intend to add later.

 My Bitmap module should have a `#pragma pack()` at the